burnt-labs/docs/develop/get-started-guide/deploy-a-cosmwasm-smart-contract.md

 #### Deploying Contracts

 Use the CosmWasm CLI to deploy the created contract to the testnet.
-The specific command and options may vary depending depending on version.
+The specific command and options may vary depending on version.

 `xiond tx wasm store contract.tar.gz --from <sender_address> --chain-id <chain_id> --gas auto --gas-prices <gas_prices> --node <testnet_rpc_url>`